 The sun is bigger than you can even imagine

 When you look up at the sky and see the sun beaming down at you, it’s hard to tell how truly big it is.
 So consider this: About a million duplicates of Earth could comfortably fit inside of it, according to NASA’s C. Alex Young, PhD.
 And if the sun didn’t supply our main energy, we’d be shivering in the dark; its core releases energy that is the equivalent of 100 billion nuclear bombs.
-These quotes from astrophysicist Neil DeGrasse Tyson will blow your mind.
+That sure explains these strange ways the sun affects your body.

 Hot ice is a thing